fabxx45/MC-VoiceChat-Capture/README.md

 add all to the directory of the main folder

-What you also need to do is to add the 3 things (all except for vosk-model) you downloaded to the libaries and activiate the modules afterwards
+What you also need to do is to add the 3 things (all except for vosk-model) you downloaded to the libaries and activiate the modules afterwards.

-Then if you run it should work only problem is that it doesn't except the current audio file but that is not important because you will change it later
+Then if you run it should work only problem is that it doesn't except the current audio file but that is not important because you will change it later.

+Need to set the folder direction for vosk jar file current templet is for windows only.